Horsens railway station

 Horsens railway station (Horsens Station or Horsens Banegård) is a railway station serving the town of Horsens in East Jutland, Denmark.

-The station is located on the Fredericia-Aarhus railway line from Fredericia to Aarhus.
-It opened in 1868 and was moved to its current position in 1929.
+The station is located on the Fredericia–Aarhus railway line from Fredericia to Aarhus.
 It offers direct InterCity services to Copenhagen, Hamburg, Aarhus and Aalborg as well as regional train services to Aarhus and Fredericia.
 The train services are operated by the railway company DSB.